 And slash the tires on the school bus now don't say a word

-I'll take a rusty nail and scratch your initials on my arm
+I'll take a rusty nail and scratch your initials

 And I'll show you how to sneak up on the roof of the drugstore